New York City ethnic enclaves: Armenian

+Australian

+Since 2010, the world's largest Little Australia has emerged and is growing in the southern and western parts of Chinatown, Manhattan, New York City.
+Mulberry Street and Mott Street in Lower Manhattan are commonly referred to by Australian expats as "Little Australia" due to the influence of Australian and New Zealand cafe culture in the neighborhood, which includes establishments such as Ruby's, Two Hands, Bluestone Lane, Bowery Cafe, Cafe Grumpy, Egg Shop, Musket Room and Happy Bones.
+Little Australia is adjacent to Little Italy and Chinatown in Manhattan.

+In 2011, there were an estimated 20,000 Australian residents of New York City, nearly quadrupling the 5,537 in 2005.

 Brazilian

-Most Brazilian Americans in New York can be found in two areas—in Astoria, Queens, and on a section of West 46th Street between Fifth Avenue and Sixth Avenue in Midtown Manhattan.
-In Astoria, the area around 36th Avenue and 30th Street is the most Brazilian in character, despite the prevalence of other ethnic groups, like Bengali, Pakistani, Indian, Mexican, Arab, Japanese, Korean, Greek, Dominican, and Italian people.
+Most Brazilian Americans in New York can be found in two areas—in Astoria, Queens, and Jackson Heights, Queens.
+But there was a Brazilian enclave on a section of West 46th Street between Fifth Avenue and Sixth Avenue in Midtown Manhattan.
+In Astoria, the area around 36th Avenue and 30th Street is the most Brazilian in character, despite the prevalence of other ethnic groups, like Bengali, Greek, Italian, Mexican, Arab, Japanese, Korean, Indian, Dominican, and Pakistani people.
 The top three languages in Astoria are Spanish, Greek, and Brazilians' native Portuguese.
-The other Brazilian neighborhood, 46th Street between Fifth and Sixth Avenues, was officially named "Little Brazil", but resident Brazilians call it "Rua 46."
+The former Brazilian neighborhood, 46th Street between Fifth and Sixth Avenues, was officially named "Little Brazil", but resident Brazilians called it "Rua 46."
+It was dissolved in the 1990s due to gentrification.